afarhan/bitx40/operating-instructions.md

 The touch sensors are calibrated automatically at start up.
 If you want to recalibrate them, simply power OFF and ON again, while NOT touching the sensor pads.
 The sensor calibration data will be shown on the LCD display at start up.
 Note: When the touch keyer is enabled, normal paddle operation is not possible.
-If you want to use a standard paddle, set the touch sensor sensitivity to 0 (touch sensor OFF).
+If you want to use a standard paddle, disable the touch sensors by setting the sensitivity to 0 (touch sensor OFF).

 ## CW-CARRIER WIRING: